Parent Sport I — Ref: LIGER-PS-001

 2. Beer Pong — rejected for violating the Principle of Contestual Purity (too much opponent interference; not enough despair).

-Parent Sport IV — Ref: BOARS-PS-004
+Parent Sport IV — Ref: LIGER-PS-004

 Ping Pong